SudheerNarra7/SpecCoding/tasks.md

   - Create health check endpoints and verify all services are running properly
   - _Requirements: 1, 2, 4_

-- [ ] 5.
-Create minimal working application skeleton
+- [x] 5.
+Create minimal working application skeleton (NOTE: Hardcoded credentials in docker-compose.yml for backend and db)
   - Implement basic FastAPI application with main.py and health check endpoint
   - Create minimal React application with basic routing and placeholder pages
   - Set up database connection in FastAPI using SQLAlchemy